Kia7596/PTSolns-IDE/README.md

 - No sign-ups, No sign-ins, No cloud
 - Open-source & Community driven

-A simple IDE without any tracking, cloud or AI.

 __Just write code and program your board.__

 _PTSolns IDE_ comes with a large collection of example sketches, is compatible with many common boards (AVR, RPi, Espressif, etc.) and over 8500 third-party custom libraries are available to be included.